 Perhaps one of the most well-known Mexican celebrations is Carnival.
 For five days before the Catholic Lent season, Mexicans celebrate with dancing, music, and parades.
 People from all over the world travel to Mexico just to be a part of Carnival each year.

 This is just the tip of the iceberg when it comes to celebrations and festivals in Mexico.
-You might also be interested in our Cinco de Mayo coloring pages, and these awesome Day of the Dead coloring pages, too!
+You might also be interested in our Cinco de Mayo coloring pages, and these awesome Hispanic Heritage Month activities, too!

 If your kids are bilingual, please also check out our English and Spanish Crossword Puzzles for Kids book!